KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/Profiles/Profile-England-ServiceRequest/category.page.md

 A code that classifies the service for searching, sorting and display purposes (e.g. "Surgical Procedure").

-At present the only code in use is Patient Referral
+At present the only code in use is Patient Referral.

 ```json
  "category": [